MTHS-TSA/TSA-Reference/CONTRIBUTING.md

 Every h2 header should be separated with a horizontal line divider `---`.

-Most competition guides will have the following sections though they are removed if there is currently no information under them and subsections may be added:
+Most competition guides will have the sections below though they are removed if there is currently no information under them.
+Subsections may also be added.

 1. Overview
 2. Rules